Module tf.cheatsheet

 Load all loadable features.

-TF.load(features, add=False)
+TF.load(features, add=False)-

 Load a bunch of features from scratch or additionally.